Pittsburgh Penguins Foundation: HeadsUP Pittsburgh

-HEADS UP Pittsburgh is funded by the Pittsburgh Penguins Foundation and implemented by UPMC Sports Medicine.
-The program initially offered free baseline concussion testing for youth hockey players in the Pennsylvania Interscholastic Hockey League (PIHL) and Pittsburgh Amateur Hockey League (PAHL), as well as other youth ice hockey groups registered locally through USA Hockey programs.
-In 2011, 2,300 youth hockey players were tested.
-The program expanded its second year to offer free baseline testing for athletes in 12 additional sports.
+Initially, the program provided complimentary baseline concussion testing for young hockey players in the Pennsylvania Interscholastic Hockey League (PIHL), the Pittsburgh Amateur Hockey League (PAHL), and other local youth ice hockey groups affiliated with USA Hockey.
+In 2011, the program administered tests to 2,300 youth hockey players.
+In its subsequent year, the initiative broadened its scope, offering free baseline testing to athletes across 12 additional sports.

-As of May 2022, more than 26,000 young athletes have received free baseline concussion testing and educational seminars for their parents.
+As of May 2022, over 26,000 young athletes have undergone baseline concussion assessments and attended informational sessions for their guardians.